- According to the 2000 Census,

 between 2001 and 2005, while the statewide average

-% of the 2005 graduating class students were eligible.
-Data is not available for
+of the graduating students were eligible for the HOPE scholarship.

 Between 2000 and 2004, the